Products to Treat Rough Skin on Feet and Elbows

-This involves the use of keratolytics, which are ingredients in products that help to dissolve the 'glue' holding dead cells together.
-The most effective keratolytic in skin care products for this job is glycolic acid.
-It works best for thick soles in a professional-grade strength, and made in a product with an acid pH as in Glycolic Acid Body Lotion.
-The combination of physical exfoliation with Glycolic Acid Body Lotion is available in my Soft and Smooth Feet - Rough Skin Remover Kit.
+I've combined physical exfoliation with the perfect pumice and file, together with Glycolic Acid Body Lotion is available in my Soft and Smooth Feet - Rough Skin Remover Kit.
 I depend on this kit to keep my feet soft and smooth - hence the name!

-Elbow skin that is only slightly thick may exfoliate sufficiently with my Ultra-Fast Smooth Skin Triple Action Kit routine, which also gives you smooth skin all over.
-I also depend on this kit for my general body skin care routine.
+Elbow skin that is only slightly thick may exfoliate sufficiently with my Ultra-Fast Smooth Skin Triple Action Kit routine, which also gives you smooth skin all over - skin that's so soft it's like a new toy!

 What does Keratoderma Climactericum mean?